rijs/minimal/README.md

 <br>
 ## Fullstack

-If you have a backed for your frontend, checkout [rijs/fullstack](https://github.com/rijs/fullstack) which transparently adds a few more modules to synchronise state between client-server or for more docs.
+If you have a backend for your frontend, checkout [rijs/fullstack](https://github.com/rijs/fullstack) which transparently adds a few more modules to synchronise state between client-server or for more docs.

 You can also adjust your own framework by [adding/removing modules](https://github.com/rijs/minimal/blob/master/src/index.js#L1-L11).